MattZackey/Atari-Reinforcement-Learning/README.md

 ## Citation

-If you find this code helpful, kindly reference the following:
+If you find this code helpful, kindly reference:

 ```
 @misc{Zackey2025AtariReinforcementLearning,